 - 4. Eligible Claimants will be determined by the Claims Administrator based on a chart, detailed at paragraph 8 (the "Chart") that was developed with the assistance of an expert hired by Class Counsel, who reviewed a sample of the defendant CIBC's relevant mortgage files. - 5.
 The Chart is derived from a formula, described in Appendix "1", hereto, which identifies the periods of time when Class Members were most likely to have paid a Prepayment Charge calculated with reference to an interest rate differential ("IRD") during the Class Periods. - 6.
-The use of the Chart will allow the Claims Administrator to avoid complex individual determinations of Class Member's eligibility, which would be costly and which would require documentation that may no longer be available. - 7.
-The Claims Administrator will determine if a Class Member is an Eligible Claimant by requiring claimants to attest that they are Class Members; that any information they provide is true and accurate; and that they acknowledge that the Claims Administrator may request further information and/or audit submitted claims.
-Class Members will be asked to furnish documentation that highlights their connection to the action on a purely voluntary basis, supporting:
+The use of the Chart will allow the Claims Administrator to avoid complex individual determinations of Class Member's eligibility, which would be costly and which would require documentation that may no longer be available.

-- (a) the date that the Class Member's mortgage loan was made or most recently renewed; - (b) whether the Class Member's mortgage loan was made by one of the Releasees; - (c) that they paid an eligible Prepayment Charge in accordance with an Interest RateDifferential (not simply 3 months interest); and - (d) the date that the Class Member's mortgage loan was prepaid. - 8.
+- 7. The Claims Administrator will determine if a Class Member is an Eligible Claimant by obtaining from the Class Member certain information, with whatever supporting documentation the Claims Administrator deems appropriate, particularly: - (a) the date that the Class Member's mortgage loan was made or most recently renewed; - (b) whether the Class Member's mortgage loan was made by one of the Releasees; - (c) whether the Class Member's mortgage loan was for a fixed term at a fixed rate of interest; - (d) the length of the term of the Class Member's mortgage loan; and - (e) the date that the Class Member's mortgage loan was prepaid. - 8.
 The Claims Administrator will then determine if a Class Member is an Eligible Claimant by reference to the Chart, set out below, which details the periods of time during which a Class Member was most likely to have paid a Prepayment Charge calculated with reference to an IRD: